rajesh-nitc/terraform-azure-foundation/03-networks/README.md

 # 03-networks

-Need to first run the shared folder as it creates vnet-hub which is required by other envs like dev to create the vnet peerings
+Need to first run the shared folder as it creates vnet-hub and private dns zones - both are required by other envs